 - BLM Alaska: The federal Bureau of Land Management oversees more than 70 million acres of land in Alaska with miles and miles of trails.
 The best way to find trails is from its main page or from its Visit page.
 A direct link to the popular White Mountains NRA is under “North of Fairbanks” below.

 - Fairbanks & Interior Hiking Trails: A list of nearly 30 trails suitable for hiking.

 - Fairbanks North Star Borough Parks and Recreation Department: Birch Hill, Chena Lake and Tanana Lakes recreation areas; the site has good trail maps for the recreation areas.
 Look under General Info > Dept Info for links to several trail maps.

 - Skijoring trails page: Has good suggestions and links to maps for skijoring trails, which are good for just about any winter non-motorized activities.
 Some are good for motorized use, too.
 You can donate to the skijoring group’s trails work from their main page (scroll down).

 - SnowTRAC grooming pool trails: Maps of trails statewide that are groomed for snowmachines but are open to other uses; includes Yukon Quest, Chena River SRA, Denali Highway.

-- Fairbanks Cycle Club ride maps: No longer updated (TrailMapper replaced these), but they are still a good source of information.
+- Fairbanks Cycle Club ride maps: No longer updated, but they are still a good source of information.